wp-plugins/spider-faq/readme.txt

 4.4.4  Text color.
 Choose the color of the text.

-4.4.5  Background.Choose a background type for the answer boxes.
+4.4.5  Background.Choose a background type for the answer boxes for FAQ section.

 -	Color.
 Select a background color.